Are Cockroaches Dangerous? Health Risks & Safety Concerns

 Do Cockroaches Bite?

-2) Mild irritation or swelling where skin was soft, exposed, or had food residue.
+- Mild irritation, swelling, or skin rashes where skin was soft, exposed, or had food residue.

-3) Nighttime surprises in severe infestations—especially in cramped quarters or ships.
+- Nighttime surprises in severe infestations — especially in cramped quarters or ships.

-4) Quick relief by controlling infestations early and reducing access to food and shelter.
+- Quick relief by controlling cockroach infestations early and reducing access to food and shelter.

 Infection and Scratching

-Bites are rare, but roaches still threaten health because they carry and spread germs.
-You can pick up intestinal pathogens when roaches track microbes from sewage to kitchens.
-They mechanically spread norovirus, STEC E. coli, Salmonella, Staphylococcus, Streptococcus, and sapoviruses onto food, utensils, and surfaces.
-Nymphs often test positive more than adults, so any life stage matters.
+Bites are rare, but cockroaches still threaten health because they carry and spread germs.
+You can pick up intestinal pathogens when cockroaches track microbes from sewage to kitchens.
+They mechanically spread norovirus, STEC E. coli, Salmonella, Staphylococcus, Streptococcus, and sapoviruses onto food, utensils, and surfaces — the same diseases associated with dysentery, typhoid fever, and cholera in parts of the world where sanitation and pest control are limited.
+Nymphs often test positive more than adults, so any life stage of a cockroach poses a disease risk.

 Psychological and Odor Impacts